ColumPaget/Alaya/README.md

 	alaya -m PROXY
 ```

-as 'PROXY' expands to CONNECT,RGET
+as 'PROXY' expands to CONNECT,RGET,SOCKS

 If you want to allow remote GETS but not CONNECT then